CuriousCod/YoutubePlaylistTool/README.md

 - List is automatically saved to the defaultPlaylist.ypl file in the application folder
 - You can create new playlists from the File menu
 - Use the arrow buttons to reorder videos
-- Filter searches through videoIds and titles
+- Filter searches through videoIDs and titles

 <h3>Notes</h3>